 Was your previous bill an estimate?
 If so, we may have underestimated the amount of water you use, which means your most recent bill will appear much higher than your previous estimated bill.
 Also, check how many days your bills are covering.
 Although most bills are six months, it could be just under or just over that time frame.

 When bills increase, it’s often because you’re using more water.
 So, before you give us a call, please check the four steps below to see if this helps identify what may have caused an increase in your water usage.

-Step 1: are there more people living in your property?
+Are there more people living in your property?

 - Have you got a new baby in the family?